GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning

 \subsubsection{Label Generation}

-Training labels are generated from OMPL baseline planners (iRRT*, AIT*, BIT*, RRT*) run on each map with a sufficient time budget.
-All solution paths are collected and portals on near-optimal corridors are identified.
+Training labels are generated from OMPL baselines (iRRT*, AIT*, BIT*, RRT*) run on each map with a sufficient time budget; portals on near-optimal corridors of the collected paths are labeled positive.
 Let $\sigma_\text{ref}$ denote the shortest path found across all baseline runs:

 where $\epsilon = 0.1$ (10\% suboptimality threshold).
 Since $\sigma_\text{ref}$ is the best solution found rather than the true optimum $\sigma^*$, label noise may arise when baselines have not converged; in practice, running four planners with a 10\,s budget per map yields near-optimal references.
 This multi-label scheme assigns positive labels to portals on any near-optimal corridor, capturing the multiplicity of good solutions.
 The resulting label distribution is severely imbalanced: typically less than 5\% of portals are positive.